SrikartikMateti/Sprinto/server/intro.md

 1) create webhook and take the key and past into .env
 2) get ingest event key and signing key
 3) go to ingest docs with node.js and install ingest
+4) create inngest folder and define the functions
+5) update app.js
+6) create vercel.js
+7) deploy using vercel
+8) then go to ingeest and connect with vercel link and then create user again and we can observe the app run